Professional Development Grants for Nonprofits

 Capacity-Building

-Affiliates have access to expert-led trainings on topics they identify and prioritize, at little to no cost as funding is available.
-Topics include:
+Affiliates have access to expert-led trainings on topics they identify at little to no cost.
+Previous capacity-building topics have included:

 - Leadership Development